-DCA's Guam Museum Division is actively seeking Federal funding with the U.S. Office of Insular Affairs' Interior grant operations to improve the current museum's capability for continued collections, management services, archive assessment, natural history program development, art collections appraisal and the development of a virtual museum.
-DCA, in collaboration with the Guam Economic Development Authority and Guam Visitors Bureau, is in the process of updating its 2005 Feasibility Study to further project current economic and sustainability for the GCEF viability.
-The updated information will show that tourism alone will drive major income resources for the GCEF's economic sustainability in the continued maintenance of the facility.
+The Department of Chamorro Affairs in collaboration with the Guam Economic Development Authority and Guam Visitors Bureau (GVB) are in the process of updating its 2005 Feasibility Study to further project current economic and sustainability for the GCEF viability.
+The updated information will show that tourism alone will drive major income resources for the GCEF's economic sustainability in the maintenance of the continued maintenance of the facility.